Robinhood is now a stonk – TechCrunch

-Shares of Robinhood, an investing-focused consumer fintech company, soared this morning in pre-market trading.
+Shares of Robinhood, an investing-focused consumer fintech company, soared this morning in premarket trading.
 The stonk phenomenon, which helped propel minor companies like GameStop and AMC earlier this year, appears to be impacting Robinhood’s own stock; that much GameStop and AMC trading took place on Robinhood’s platform during stonk-fever is irony not lost on this publication.

 Here’s what things look like this morning, per Yahoo Finance:

-Note: Update: Trading of Robinhood shares has been halted due to volatility.
-The company’s stock paused at $65.60 on Robinhood itself.
-Yahoo Finance has a higher $77.03 price on the company’s equity, up a stunning 64.59% today.
-Things are fluid, but Robinhood may have been halted and then rose again when it resumed trading.
-Stonks indeed.